sisinflab/Augmented-and-Linked-Open-Datasets-for-Recommendation/README.md

 # Augmented and Linked Open Datasets for Recommendation

 This is the official repository of the paper *Augmented and Linked Open Datasets for Recommendation*.

-Resources are available at https://tny.sh/sisinflab-alod .

-## Overview

-Out datasets augment [MovieLens 25M](https://grouplens.org/datasets/movielens/25m/) and [LibraryThing](https://cseweb.ucsd.edu/~jmcauley/datasets.html#social_data) with structured knowldge, metadata and reviews.
+This work covers the enrichment of two widely used recommendation datasets from the movie and book domain, [MovieLens 25M](https://grouplens.org/datasets/movielens/25m/) and [LibraryThing](https://cseweb.ucsd.edu/~jmcauley/datasets.html#social_data) respectively.
+In their actual public release, these datasets still lack of comprehensive and extensive efforts of side information integration, despite the imaginable disruptive benefit it would provide.

 <p align="center">
 <img src="images/resources.jpg" alt="drawing" width="500" />
 </p>

+Resources are available at https://tny.sh/sisinflab-alod .

 ## Resources